Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 *Note: If snow or ice is on your roof, do not step on it.
 Call a roofing professional to avoid serious injuries.

-Extreme temperature fluctuations like those experienced by many areas of the U.S. this winter can cause your roof to expand and contract, leading to a thermal split condition.
+Extreme temperature fluctuations, like those experienced by many areas of the U.S. this winter, can cause your roof to expand and contract, causing a thermal split.

 A professional must address this crack in your roof, as it prevents your roof from protecting your building from the elements.